2 traffickers arrested with 2 elephant tusks., Ivory Coast, 9 Nov 2024

-2 traffickers arrested with 2 tusks and a half, Togo, 18 Oct 2023
+2 traffickers arrested with 3 elephant tusks, 41 ivory statues, and 13 hippo teeth, Togo, 18 Oct 2024

 The EAGLE Network (Eco Activists for Governance and Law Enforcement) is leading the fight against wildlife crime with more than 2,000 significant wildlife traffickers jailed to date, fighting corruption to break complicity and ensure justice.